aaronlikens/rqapp/README.md

 # rqapp

 This is an R package that performs Recurrence Quantification Analyis on univariate and multivariate time series data.
 We have included the capability of performing cross, joint, and multidimensional variants recurrence quantification analysis.
 Also included are functions for performing windowed versions of these tools.
-The goal of the project was to create fast, memory efficient implementation in RQA in R that mimics functionality of the excellent 'crqa' package by Coco and Dale (2014).
+The goal of the project was to create fast, memory efficient implementation of RQA in R that mimics functionality of the excellent 'crqa' package by Coco and Dale (2014).

 Reference:
 Coco, M. I., & Dale, R. (2014).
 Cross-recurrence quantification analysis of categorical and continuous time series: an R package.
 Frontiers in psychology, 5, 510.